Tomfersil/CpH-MetaD/README.md

 To perform reweight analysis, we recommend the use of the available WHAM module on the Bussi Lab GitHub: https://bussilab.github.io/doc-py-bussilab/bussilab/wham.html .

-## A tutorial will be created and added to this page.
+## SOON a tutorial will be created and added to this page.

 ## Acknowledgments
 We thank Dr. Miguel Machuqueiro and Nuno F.B.
 Oliveira (see page: https://mms.rd.ciencias.ulisboa.pt/index.html) for access to their CpHMD-V3.0 code and help in this current implementation.